voschezang/coding-handbook/goals-planning-strategy.md

     - Restrict the outcome to what is in your control.
     - Make it specific.
 Add conditions.
 Define when the goal is achieved.
     - Consider the available resources.

+In addition, ensure the following.

+- High awareness of the main goal, at multiple levels and time scales.
+- Urgency.
+E.g. by committing to deadlines.

+**Anti-patterns**

+- Give all goals the same priority.
+Lack of an preeminent goal.
+- Low awareness of the goal.
+The goal get's lost in day to day activities.
+- Lack of repetition and iteration.
+Switching directions without learning from past results.
+- Goals are create purely top-down.
+There is no consideration for local problems.
+- Goals are create purely bottom-up.
+It is biased to local optimization.
+- "Do the same as last year, but more efficient".